From Simple Searches to Guided Experiences

 Why Companies Should Guide Customers Through Personalized Digital Journeys

 The ways in which people find and interact with information continue to evolve.
-Consumers crave personalization and relevance in their digital experiences, and become increasingly flustered when these expectations aren’t met.
+Consumers now crave personalization in their digital experiences and want to be guided through their journey.
+They also get increasingly flustered when these expectations aren’t met.
 Personalization keeps visitors happy (42% of people get frustrated without it), and helps drive business as well (80% of prospects are more likely to convert when experiences are individually tailored).

 Early navigation gave people the ability to look up keywords or website titles to find what they needed.
 But this required incredibly specific searches (and some luck) to return results that were relevant to consumers.
-More recent search functionality progressed toward better personalization, serving content that answers queries while accounting for what personas and groups a person may be a member of.
+More recent search functionality progressed toward better personalization, serving content that answers queries while accounting for what personas and groups a person interacts with.

-However, these searches were still disconnected, isolated and often irrelevant.
-These stagnant personas yielded dumps of generic or group-based content that lacked true relevance and personalization.
+However, these searches still yielded disconnected, isolated and often irrelevant results.
+These stagnant personas resulted in dumps of generic or group-based content that lacked true relevance and personalization.
 To make users’ experiences more individualized, companies had to make manual adjustments, taking up time and resources that could be better applied elsewhere.

 The two overarching characteristics of a guided experience are personalization and relevance.
-Consumers need to be shown content that is directly relevant to what they’re looking for while appearing as if their experience has been curated personally for them.
+Consumers need to access content that is directly relevant to what they’re looking for while appearing as if their experience has been curated personally for them.

 This approach is no longer just an option; it is becoming a necessity.
 By next year, research shows that 51% of consumers and 75% of business buyers will expect companies to anticipate their individual needs and offer relevant solutions.
 On top of that, consumers need to be able to find the content they want on their own; 80% of people in 2018 preferred using self-service and expected a single search to provide assistance for whatever query they want answered.